 Within the England Athletics framework for club and coach development and we are seeking to develop best practice in inclusive athletics through the integration of inclusive practice into our core programmes aimed at clubs and coaches.

 Through our team of local Club Support Managers we are working to ensure that clubs and coaches are receiving the relevant information, skills and knowledge to enable them to plan, provide and access fully integrated and appropriate opportunities for disabled people in athletics.

 Inclusive Coaching Guidance Documents (ambulant and wheelchair)

 These guidance documents provide detailed support for coaches working with disabled athletes and those interested in developing their knowledge.
 2 resources are available covering guidance for ambulant athletes (sprints, jumps, throws and endurance) and wheelchair athletes (seated throws and wheelchair racing).
 The documents cover topics such as classification, eligible events, event specific rules and adaptations linked to Athletics 365.
 The guidance documents can be found on uCoach, please click here.

-UK Disability Inclusion Training: Athletics / Running course
+UK Disability Inclusion Training: Athletics / Running online module

-This is a general awareness course to support clubs and coaches to include disabled people in athletics and running.
-The workshop can be delivered as a 7 hour course, or as separate theory and practical modules, and is for anyone who is involved in an athletics club or running group who wants to know more about including disabled people in our sport.
-The practical module is particularly relevant to coaches and leaders and the course is ideally designed for people who have little or no experience of working with disabled people and who aren’t necessarily working with disabled people already.
+This is a general awareness module to support clubs and coaches to include disabled people in athletics and running.
+The module takes just a couple of hours and is for anyone who is involved in an athletics or running club/group who wants to know more about including disabled people in our sport.
+The module is ideally designed for people who have little or no experience of working with disabled people and who aren’t necessarily working with disabled people already.

 - The online theory module costs just £20 for England Athletics affiliated members and can be accessed by visiting www.ulearnathletics.com/module/131